Assessing Children with Special Needs in Emergency Response (ER) Investigations

 CSW Responsibilities

-2. Interview parents and obtain:
+3. Interview parents/caregiver and obtain:

 1. Child’s health history

-2. Information related to child’s health condition, equipment, medications, supplies, all doctors treating the child and their phone numbers.
+2. Information related to child’s health condition, equipment, medications, supplies, and all doctors treating the child and their phone numbers.

 3. Consent to release of information